About

 Singapore Laksa, at Jangut Laksa, Queensway Shopping Centre in Singapore (2018)

 In recent years, the popularity of Asian food has exploded in the Netherlands.
-Nowadays, not only can you find restaurants serving Chinese Cantonese food, but you'll now also find Szechuan and Xi'An food places.
+Nowadays, not only can you find restaurants serving Chinese Cantonese food, but you'll also find Szechuan and Xi'An food places.
 Japanese ramen, yakitori and izakaya restaurants have been rapidly popping up in the bigger cities.
-The recent rise in popularity of the famous Korean Fried Chicken has truly exploded.
-It makes me truly happy to see such a large variety of Asian food represented all over country!
+The recent rise in popularity of the famous Korean Fried Chicken has really exploded.
+It makes me so happy to see such a large variety of Asian food represented all over country!
+And I can't wait to see what's next in the Asian food scene in the Netherlands.

 Tsukemen at Nikkou Ramen in Delft

-And around the city where I live, in The Hague, Indonesian restaurants and take-away shops not only serve popular dishes such as rendang and gado-gado, but more and more owners proudly serve the dishes they grew up with from their hometown.
-Now you can find pempek-pempek (fish cake) and nasi padang (small dishes) from Sumatera.
+Around the city where I live, in The Hague, Indonesian restaurants and take-away shops serve popular dishes such as rendang and gado-gado.
+But I also see more and more owners proudly serving the dishes they grew up with from their hometown.
+Now you can find pempek-pempek (fish cake) and nasi padang (small dishes) from Sumatra.
 Other specialised restaurants have popped up, for example establishments specialising in vegetarian Indonesian food or the popular satay.

 Pempek-pempek (fish cake) at Trio Eethuis in The Hague